resibots/libdynamixel/README.rst

 * Koos, S. and Mouret, J.-B. and Doncieux, S. (2013).
 "The Transferability Approach: Crossing the Reality Gap in Evolutionary Robotics". *IEEE Transactions on Evolutionary Computation*.
 Vol 17 No 1 Pages 122 - 145
 * Koos, S. and Mouret, J-B. (2011).
 "Online Discovery of Locomotion Modes for Wheel-Legged Hybrid Robots: a Transferability-based Approach". *Proceedings of CLAWAR*, World Scientific Publishing Co., publisher.
 Pages 70-77.
 * Koos, S. and Mouret, J.-B. and Doncieux, S. (2010).
 "Crossing the Reality Gap in Evolutionary Robotics by Promoting Transferable Controllers". *GECCO'10: Proceedings of the 12th annual conference on Genetic and evolutionary computation* ACM, publisher .
 Pages 119--126.

+*Please let us know if you use this library in a scientific publication.*

 ROS interface
 ================